 The data to program the PLL is written to this address.
-The hardware has a state-machine to read the data from the FIFO and load into the PLL.
-Similarly, the state-machine can read the data from the PLL and write it to the read side FIFO.
+The hardware has a statemachine to read the data from the FIFO and load into the PLL.
+Similarly, the statemachine can read the data from the PLL and write it to the read side FIFO.

 For Type 6 and later designs the PLL FIFO is loaded with D7-0 data, D23-16 Address for each location to be written.
 The remaining bits are unused and should be written with 0x00.
+The array loaded is directly from the CB software export report.
+Convert the list to array format and load into the FIFO.